A new way for our members to access the huge wealth of knowledge content ICE has. Organised into bite-sized modules.

 If you send a complaint by email, we'll send an automatic acknowledgement on the same day.
 This will let you know that we aim to respond to the complaint within 20 working days.
 If we then find that we're unable to reply within this time, we'll let you know within the 20-working-day period and give a realistic estimate of when you can can expect a reply.

 The complaints coordinator will appoint a senior member of staff as complaints manager.
 They will investigate the complaint and let you know the outcome.
 The investigation will involve a thorough review of all the related and relevant correspondence between ICE and yourself in relation to the complaint.
 The complaints manager may have to communicate with relevant policy officials, correspondence officers and third parties.

 The complaints manager will then decide whether:

 If you're not content with the complaints manager's reply, the next step would be to take your complaint to the ICE director general.
 Or, if the complaint is against the director general, it should be taken to the current ICE president.
+The appeal should be made in writing no later than ten working days after the date of the letter that confirms the outcome of the complaint manager’s investigation.
 The director general or president's decision is final.

 After the decision, the director general or president will acknowledge any correspondence from you but, unless any new issues are raised that they consider significant, no further replies will be sent.